jeffshee/gnome-ext-hanabi/README.md

 ## Please!! 🙏

 Collaboration is welcome!
 Let's make it better together~
-Feel free to open an issue if you have any problem or suggestions 🤗
+Feel free to open an issue if you have any problems or suggestions 🤗

 ## Contributors ✨